Umbrella Plant Drooping: Stems and Leaves Going Limp on Schefflera

 - 1

-Check soil moisture now, since it splits the diagnosis in two directions immediately: dry soil means water right away, while wet or heavy soil means holding off and checking the roots of each trunk instead.
+Check soil moisture right away, since it splits the diagnosis in two directions immediately: dry soil means water right away, while wet or heavy soil means holding off and checking the roots of each trunk instead.

 - 2

-For dehydration droop: water thoroughly and allow 4–12 hours for recovery.
-If full turgidity does not return within 24 hours despite adequate watering and the soil is now moist, root damage may be a factor.
+For dehydration droop, water thoroughly and allow 4 to 12 hours for recovery.
+If full turgidity hasn't returned within 24 hours despite adequate watering and moist soil, root damage may be a contributing factor worth investigating further.

 - 3